-This following analysis is intended to estimate transportation funding (federal, state, local and/ or private funds) and associated projects that would potentially be at risk in the Washington, D.C. region if the National Capital Region Transportation Planning Board (TPB) is unable to meet Clean Air Act transportation requirements related to EPA's proposed new ozone standard.
-Based upon EPA's proposed implementation schedule, impacted areas, including the Washington, D.C. region, would need to meet the related Clean Air Act transportation conformity requirements beginning in October 2018.
-If the region misses this deadline, it may be granted a conformity lapse grace period of
+This following analysis is intended to estimate transportation funding (federal, state, local and/ or private funds) and associated projects that would potentially be at risk in Clark County and the Las Vegas region if the Regional Transportation Commission of Southern Nevada (RTC) is unable to meet Clean Air Act transportation requirements related to EPA's proposed new ozone standard.
+Based upon EPA's proposed implementation schedule, impacted areas, including the Las Vegas region, would need to meet the related Clean Air Act transportation conformity requirements beginning in October 2018.